m00g3n/cluster-inventory/docs/contributor/testing-strategy.md

 # Testing Strategy Infrastructure-Manager

 ## Introduction
-This testing strategy outlines the approach and methodologies to be used for testing a Kubernetes project built using the Kubebuilder framework.
-It includes various levels of testing such as unit testing, integration testing, and end-to-end testing to ensure the stability, reliability, and correctness of the project.
+This testing strategy describes how the Framefrog team is testing the product `Kyma Infrastructure Manager`.
+It outlines the approach and methodologies to be used for testing all layers of this product to ensure the stability, reliability, and correctness.

-## Testing Levels
+## Testing Methodology

+We investigate the product by separating it into layers:

+1. Business Logic

+    Includes the technical frameworks (e.g. Kubebuilder) and custom Golang code.

+2. Business Features

+    Combines the business logic into feature which is consumed by our customers.

+3. Product Integration

+    Verifies how our product is integarted into the technical landscape, how it interacts with 3rd party systems and how it is accessible by customers or remote systems.

+For each layer is a dedicated testing approach used:

-1. **Unit Testing:** Writing and executing tests for individual functions, methods, and components to verify their behavior and correctness in isolation.
+1. **Unit Testing for Business Logic:** Writing and executing tests for individual functions, methods, and components to verify their behavior and correctness in isolation.
-2. **Integration Testing:** Validating the integration and interaction between different components, modules, and services in the project.
+2. **Integration Testing for Business Features:** Validating the integration and interaction between different components, modules, and services in the project.
-3. **End-to-End Testing:** Testing the application as a whole in a production-like environment, mimicking real-world scenarios to ensure the entire system functions correctly.
+3. **End-to-End Testing:** Testing the application as a whole in a production-like environment, mimicking real-world scenarios to ensure the entire system functions correctly, is performing well and secure.
-## Testing Tools and Frameworks
-Use the following tools and frameworks to implement the above-mentioned testing levels:
-- **Ginkgo and Gomega**: For writing and executing unit tests with a BDD-style syntax and assertions.
-- **Kubebuilder Test Framework**: For creating and executing integration tests that interact with the Kubernetes cluster.
-- **Helm**: For deploying and managing test clusters and environments for end-to-end testing.
-- **Kubernetes clients for Go**: Use the official Kubernetes client libraries to interact with the Kubernetes API and validate the behavior of the project.

 ## Testing Approach

 ### Unit Testing
 1. Identify critical functions, methods, and components that require testing.
 2. Write unit tests using Ginkgo and Gomega frameworks.